-Segment traffic between application tiers using tight whitelist rules to prevent unnecessary communication, reduce the attack surface, and help prevent an attacker from moving laterally within the data center.
-Log and monitor whitelist violations.
+Segment traffic between application tiers using tight allow rules to prevent unnecessary communication, reduce the attack surface, and help prevent an attacker from moving laterally within the data center.
+Log and monitor allow list violations.

 The data center is safe inside the trusted network, so it’s not urgent to patch data center servers quickly.

 Vulnerabilities remain open longer and present attack vectors to attackers.